danielshaya/ByteWatcher/README.md

-# org.octtech.bw.ByteWatcher
+# ByteWatcher

-org.octtech.bw.ByteWatcher allows you to programmatically monitor the number of bytes allocated by your program.
+ByteWatcher allows you to programmatically monitor the number of bytes allocated by your program.

 It is especially useful for embedding into regression tests when allocation is a critical factor.
 This will typically be the case for low latency applications.